 1.9 – All bikes repaired and/or serviced are test ridden by the mechanic who carries out the work prior to collection/delivery by the customer.

 1.10 – Bike Rehab Ltd reserves the right to refuse service when there is reasonable doubt about safety or compatibility of the bike or any supplied components.

 1.11 – Bike Rehab Ltd do not use any used/second hand components for any service or repair including building wheels, with the exception of hubs and rims in good condition (to be deemed by a Bike Rehab Ltd member of staff).

-1.12 – Bicycle Storage: We have very limited space to store completed workshop jobs and ask that all bicycles are collected on the agreed collection/completion date, unless otherwise agreed in writing.
+1.12 – Bicycle Storage: We have very limited space to store completed workshop jobs and ask that all bicycles are collected on the agreed collection date, unless otherwise agreed.

-1.14 – Uncollected Bicycles: All bicycles must be collected within 30 days of the service or repair completion date.
-Any bicycles left in storage after 30 days from the agreed completion date will be sold to recoup service costs or donated to a local charity for re-use or disposal.
+1.15 – Uncollected Bicycles: All bicycles must be collected by the agreed collection date.
+Any bicycles left in storage after 30 days from the agreed collection date will become property of Bike Rehab Ltd and be sold to recoup service costs or donated to a local charity for re-use or disposal.

 2.1 – Goods supplied are supplied only to correspond to the purpose for which goods of that kind are commonly supplied, and not for any alternative uses to which they may be put.
 We shall accept no liability for any failure of goods due to any such alternative use, amendment or modification.

 2.2 – ‘The customer’ confirms that they shall comply with any and all rules relating to installation of the goods and fully accept that Bike Rehab Ltd shall not be liable for any loss which results from forced, misdirected, inappropriate or unqualified installation of any goods or not adequately maintained the goods.